 All four of these projects were identified as statewide priorities by the Strategic Highway Investment Formula for Tomorrow (SHIFT) initiative developed by the KYTC and included in the 2018 Highway Plan approved by the Kentucky General Assembly.

 I-265 widening: This project was identified by SHIFT as Kentucky’s No. 1 transportation priority.
 KYTC will widen I-265 to the center and add one, 12-foot lane of traffic in each direction to create a total of six lanes between KY 155 (Taylorsville Road) and Interstate 71.

 I-71/I-265 interchange improvements: This project was identified by SHIFT as Kentucky’s No. 6 transportation priority.
 KYTC will create a collector-distributor lane on southbound I-71 to improve safety and ease ramp movements to and from I-265.

 I-71 widening: This project was identified by SHIFT as Kentucky’s No. 11 transportation priority.
 KYTC will widen I-71 to the center and add one, 12-foot lane of traffic in each direction to create a total of six lanes between Interstate 265 and KY 329 (Crestwood/Pewee Valley exit).

 I-64/I-265 interchange improvements: KYTC will reconstruct the I-64/I-265 interchange to improve safety and ease the flow of traffic through the interchange.
 The project includes areas on I-64 from Blankenbaker Parkway to English Station Road, and on I-265 from Pope Lick Road to the U.S. 60 interchange.

-Construction has begun and the project will be completed in the spring of 2024.
+Construction has begun and the project will be completed in the summer of 2024.